 Class III Trustees: Trustees Joanne T. Medero, Loren M. Starr and Matthew Thornton III have been nominated for election at the Annual Meeting.
-Ms. Medero's and Mr. Thornton's appointment to the Fund's Board was ratified and approved by the Fund's initial shareholder on December 15, 2021.
+Mr. Thornton's appointment to the Fund's Board was ratified and approved by the Fund's initial shareholder on April 27, 2021.
+Ms. Medero was unanimously appointed by the Trustees to the Fund's Board effective June 1, 2021.
 Mr. Starr was unanimously appointed by the Trustees to the Fund's Board effective January 1, 2024.
 If elected, each Class III Trustee will serve a term expiring at the 2027 annual meeting of shareholders or until his or her successor has been duly elected and qualified.

 Trustees Elected by Holders of Preferred Shares: Trustees Albin F. Moschner and Margaret L. Wolff have been nominated for election at the Annual Meeting.
 Mr. Moschner was last elected to the Fund's Board at the annual meeting of shareholders held on May 8, 2023.
-Ms. Wolff's appointment to the Fund's Board was ratified and approved by the Fund's initial shareholder on December 15, 2021.
-Ms. Wolff was previously designated as a Class I Trustee, but has been redesignated for election by the holders of Preferred Shares only in connection with the retirement of a trustee previously elected by the holders of Preferred Shares only.
+Ms. Wolff's appointment to the Fund's Board was ratified and approved by the Fund's initial shareholder on April 27, 2021.
+Ms. Wolff was previously designated as a Class I Trustee but has been redesignated for election by the holders of Preferred Shares only in connection with the retirement of a trustee previously elected by the holders of Preferred Shares only.
 If elected, each Trustee elected by the holders of Preferred Shares only will serve a term expiring at the 2025 annual meeting of shareholders or until his or her successor has been duly elected and qualified.